bhashini-dibd/ulca/test/automation/README.md

     Arguments:

     * --chart-data : Flag for getting chart data[languages with its counts]

+* ### For running test on website

+        python3 automate.py --test-website

+    Arguments:

+    * --test-website : Flag for testing elements of website on a browser

 To view script usage help from terminal, run: